 \section{Introduction}

 We consider undirected graphs without multiple edges or loops.
-A graph $G$ is \textit{asymmetric} if its automorphism group of vertices is trivial.
+A graph $G$ is \textit{asymmetric} if its automorphism group is trivial.
 To avoid confusion with \textit{symmetric} graphs where the automorphism group of vertices is all permutations of vertices, a graph with a non-trivial automorphism group of vertices will be referred to as non-asymmetric.
-Asymmetric graphs were introduced by Erd\H{o}s and R\'{e}nyi \cite{Erdos} in 1963 where they measured the degree of asymmetry of an asymmetric graph.
-They proved that any asymmetric graph can be made non-asymmetric by removing some $r$ number of edges and subsequently adding some $s$ number of edges, and defined the \textit{degree of asymmetry} of a graph to be the minimum of $r+s$.
+Asymmetric graphs were introduced by Erd\H{o}s and R\'{e}nyi \cite{Erdos} in 1963.
+Any asymmetric graph can be made non-asymmetric by removing some $r$ number of edges and adding some $s$ number of edges.
+Erd\H{o}s and R\'{e}nyi defined the \textit{degree of asymmetry} $A(G)$ of a graph $G$ to be the minimum of $r+s$.
 In this paper, we define a property that measures how close a non-asymmetric graph is to being asymmetric.
-We define the \textit{asymmetric index} of a graph $G$, denoted $ai(G)$, to be the minimum of $r+s$ in order to transform $G$ into an asymmetric graph.
-At first glance it might appear that calculating the asymmetric degree of a graph is the dual problem of calculating the asymmetricsy index - thinking that adding (removing) edges from an asymmetric graph to obtain a symmetric graph would be the same as removing (adding) edges in a non-asymmetric graph to obtain an asymmetric graph.
-However the key difference between the two properties is that the asymmetric degree only involves finding a single non-asymmetric graph that could result by removing or adding edges to an asymmetric graph, where as we see in the symmetric index, there are often many non-asymmetric graphs that can be transformed to the same asymmetric graph.
-This difference becomes more evident as we show in Proposition 1.2 that a graph and its complement have the same asymmetric index, a property that is not true for the degree of asymmetry.
-We will also give examples of graphs that are symmetric (vertex-transitive) that can be transformed into asymmetric graphs by adding only a pair of edges.
+We define the \textit{asymmetric index} of a graph $G$, denoted $ai(G)$, to be the minimum of $r+s$ so that the resulting graph $G$ is asymmetric.
+At first glance it might appear that calculating the degree of asymmetry of a graph is the inverse problem of calculating the asymmetric index - thinking that adding (removing) edges to (from) an asymmetric graph to obtain a non-asymmetric graph would be the same as removing (adding) edges from (to) a non-asymmetric graph to obtain an asymmetric graph.
+However, Erd\H{o}s and R\'{e}nyi \cite{Erdos} sought the minimum value of $r+s$ to create symmetry, while in this paper we are seeking the minimum value of $r+s$ to eliminate symmetry.
+In problems involving the degree of asymmetry, graphs that are far from being asymmetric, such as complete graphs, are not encountered.
+In fact, if we let $n$ denote the number of vertices in a graph, we will show that when $n\geq 6$, $ai\left( K_{n}\right) \geq \frac{6n}{7}$ but Erd\H{o}s and R\'{e}nyi showed that the degree of asymmetry of a graph with $n$ vertices is less than or equal to $\left\lceil \frac{n-1}{2}\right\rceil $ for all graphs $G$.